-When it comes to tips on how to be creative, the first one that comes to mind is, “Keep notes.”
+When it comes to tips on how to be creative, the first one that comes to mind is, “Take notes.”
 I’ve learned that this lesson applies in many different contexts.

 In an art class, I was told to take a pocket sketch pad with me at all times, and to sketch interesting objects, compositions, and elements that I saw.
 From friends who write stories, I heard that it was best to have a note pad and pencil with you at all times, even on the nightstand.
 Inspiration can strike at unexpected times with a bit of dialogue, an interesting phrase, an evocative image, a new twist for a murder mystery, whatever—and if you do not write it down right now, “the best idea I had, ever!” is likely to be forgotten.

 This rule also applies to brainstorming sessions.
-As a Word Processing Specialist, I spend most of my time behind a screen and keyboard, furiously typing what everyone is saying, capturing ideas and interesting language and putting them into the record.
+As a Word Processing Specialist, I spend most of my time behind a screen and keyboard during idea generation sessions, furiously typing what everyone is saying, capturing ideas and interesting language and putting them into the record.
 Whether it’s good or bad or indifferent, we save all the sifting and filtering for later.
 The important thing is to record it, right now.